beefy/k8_hello_world/README.md

 kubectl scale deployment kubia --replicas=3
 ```

-## List the replicas and check that they are being load balanced randomly
+## Make requests to the replicas and check that they are being load balanced randomly

 ```
 nate@spooky:~/k8_hello_world$ kubectl get services